ojiofong/slate/source/index.html.md

 Your live api key is prefixed with `api_live` and your test mode api key is prefixed with `api_test`.
 For e.g. a full key will be similar to `api_live_123456abcdef`.

 HTTPS Bearer Auth is used for authentication.
 Provide your API key as the Bearer token.
-If you need to authenticate via bearer auth (e.g., for a cross-origin request), use `-H "Authorization: Bearer api_live_123456abcdef"`
+For example  `-H "Authorization: Bearer api_live_123456abcdef"`

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.